 However, compatible devices are currently available with more being released soon.

 Unfortunately, the new network is not available everywhere – yet.
 There aren’t exact timelines for when cities will get 5G Ultra Wideband because engineers are still building the networks in those cities, but providers are moving quickly.

-Verizon 5G Ultra Wideband is currently available on 5G-ready mobile devices in Chicago and Minneapolis and plans to launch in 20 more cities in 2019.
-Here’s a list of cities where the network will be launching in 2019:
+Verizon 5G Ultra Wideband is currently available on 5G-ready mobile devices in Atlanta, Chicago, Denver, Detroit, Indianapolis, Minneapolis, Providence, St. Paul and Washington, D.C.
+It plans to launch in 30+ more cities in 2019, including:

 - Boston, MA